Orthogonally spherical objects and spherical fibrations: Spherical fibrations

-In Section \ref{section-orthogonally-spherical-objects} we had to make two technical assumptions on the object $E$ of $D(Z \times X)$ that we were working with.
-These were necessary for all the adjoints of the Fourier--Mukai transform $\Phi_E$ to exist and to behave in a sensible way.
+In Section \ref{section-orthogonally-spherical-objects} we had to make two technical assumptions on the object $E$ of $D(Z \times X)$.
+These were necessary for the adjoints of the Fourier--Mukai transform $\Phi_E$ to exist and to behave in a sensible way.
 The first assumption was that the support of $E$ is proper over $Z$.
-The support of $\iota_{D *} \mathcal{O}_D$ in $Z \times X$ is the image of $D$ under $\iota_D$, so this assumption is equivalent to saying that the fibration morphism $\pi\colon D \rightarrow Z$ is proper.
-And $\pi$ being proper is equivalent to all the fibres of $D$ over closed points of $Z$ being schemes proper over $k$ (\cite{Grothendieck-EGA-II}, \em Corolaire 5.4.5)\rm.
+The support of $\iota_{W *} \mathcal{O}_W$ in $Z \times X$ is the image of $W$ under $\iota_W$, so this assumption is equivalent to saying that the fibration morphism $\pi\colon W \rightarrow Z$ is proper.
+And $\pi$ being proper is equivalent to all the fibres of $W$ over closed points of $Z$ being schemes proper over $k$, cf. \cite[\em Corolaire 5.4.5\rm]{Grothendieck-EGA-II}.